Transitioning Your Skin From Summer To Fall + A DIY Post-Sun Skin Mask By Joanna Vargas

-I was in Chicago for the weekend where summer seemed to be a distant memory with the temperature peaking at a brisk 60 degrees.
-Excited by the cooler climate, I whipped out my cashmere sweaters and Burberry wool blend coat (I highly recommend purchasing this slim-fitting, versatile black jacket to add to your fall wardrobe – I practically live in mine!)
+I was in the country for the weekend where summer seemed to be a distant memory with the temperature peaking at a brisk 63 degrees.
+Excited by the cooler climate, I whipped out my cashmere sweaters and Burberry wool blend coat (I highly recommend purchasing this slim-fitting, versatile black jacket to add to your fall wardrobe – I practically live in mine!).
 At last, I thought, fall has arrived.

 Ahhhh.
 Not so fast.
 I returned to Los Angeles yesterday where the sun blasted me with her oppressive rays and the temperature hit 100 degrees.
 To say I was hot would be an understatement.
 I was melting… which got me thinking, how do we navigate these drastic weather differences — from city to city and day to day?